Saganaki22/Plinksy/README.md

 # 🎮 Plinksy - Virtual Betting Game

 A modern, engaging virtual betting game inspired by Plinko, built with pure JavaScript and advanced CSS animations.
-Experience the thrill of watching your bets cascade through a mesmerizing field of pegs to potentially multiply your winnings!
+Experience the thrill of watching your bets cascade through a mesmerizing field of pegs to multiply your winnings potentially!

 ![image](https://github.com/user-attachments/assets/a4a519c1-f663-484e-b55d-470fe067e339)